 - 2 tablespoons vegetable oil

-- 6 medium onions, cut in half, with 2 whole cloves stuck in each half
+- 6 medium onion, cut in half, with 2 whole cloves stuck in each half

 - 3 medium carrots, peeled and roughly chopped